m0dd0/PythonPhysicsEngine/docs/02_collision_detection.md

 Only if this contact data is available, the solver can resolve the collision correctly and compute the appropropriate response so that objects behave realistically (i.e. don't pass through each other and change their velocities accordingly).
 For another detailed overview of 2D collision detection and resolution, check out [this extremly well-written blog post](https://timallanwheeler.com/blog/2024/08/01/2d-collision-detection-and-resolution/) by Tim Wheeler.

+I also remcommend playing around with the [Interactive Collision Visualization Demo example](../examples/01_collision_visualization.py) to get a better understanding.

 ## Broad Phase vs Narrow Phase Collision Detection
 Collision detection is typically divided into two phases: broad phase and narrow phase.
 The broad phase is responsible for quickly filtering out pairs of objects that are definitely not colliding.